msacco8/Forta-Bots-Challenges/Forta-Bots-Challenge-1/README.md

 ## Alerts

-- FORTA-1
+- NETHERMIND-1

   - Fired when a new bot has been deployed to the Forta Bot Registry by Nethermind
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "low"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
-  - agentID, address deployed from, call metadata and chainIDs are stored
+  - Metadata fields
+    - "agentID": ID of the bot
+    - "from" : the address used to deploy bot
+    - "metadata": misc. information about bot
+    - "chainIDs": list of chains the bot works on

-- FORTA-1
+- NETHERMIND-2
   - Fired when a bot in the Forta Bot Registry is updated by Nethermind
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "low"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
-  - agentID, call metadata and chainIDs are stored
+  - Metadata fields
+    - "agentID": ID of the bot
+    - "metadata": misc. information about bot
+    - "chainIDs": list of chain IDs for the chains the bot works on

 ## Test Data